whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-05-23-Alignments-on-windows-registers.md

 # Why Aligning registers?

 In order to execute shellcode within a stack, the payload will have to work directly with a register pointing to its address.
 For example, metasploit always includes 6 additional bytes within all generated payloads, whose function is to align a register, so the rest can work with such.
-However, not all softwares may accept characters, issue which brings us to this post!
+However, not all softwares may accept such characters, issue which brings us to this post!

 # The concept